 When pregnant with my daughters, I always felt the most pain and fatigue in my low back.
-Taking a warm bath with Epsom salts was a great way for me to release the muscle tension and ease my mind and body.
+Taking a warm bath with Epsom salts was a great way to release muscle tension and ease my mind and body.
 I loved taking a warm bath once a week, usually on a Thursday or Friday evening at the end of a long work week or after I had finished a gentle workout.

 But—you may ask—can you even take a bath when you’re pregnant?

 The answer is yes!
-However, you need to take a few precautions, namely, being careful that your bath’s temperature isn’t too hot and that you aren’t adding any toxic chemicals or irritants to the bathwater.
+However, you need to take a few precautions, namely, that your bath’s temperature isn’t too hot and that you aren’t adding any toxic chemicals or irritants to the bathwater.

 Tips for Taking a Bath While Pregnant